bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ohm-martin.md

 5. Developed Ohm's Law, which states that the current (I) passing through a conductor is proportional to the potential difference (V) applied across its ends.
 6. Discovered the mathematical relationship between the conductance of a circuit, the potential difference applied to it, and the current that flows through it.

-Born 6 May1792, Erlangen, Bavaria (now Germany).
+Born 6 May 1792, Erlangen, Bavaria (now Germany).
 Died 1 April 1872, Berlin, Prussia, German Empire.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ohm_Martin/)